Retro-Devils/Devils-Advocate/README.md

 - To update go to Tools/Builds Menu.
 If listed version is higher click on it and then install .

-# TO DO / THE FUTURE
+# To Do / The Future

 - More Pre setup themes

 - Get install size smaller (up to community)

 - Add retroarch/stand alone app launching.
-Kodi doesn't support atm on Android 11.
+Kodi doesn't support atm on Android 11 & 12.

 - More menu items setup .
 Hacks, IAGL, stuff like that .

 - Add more APKs .
 (Passively adding)

 - More builds for more devices.
-First Retroid Pocket 2+.
+Planned first is Retroid Pocket 2+.

 - Whatever we can do that community suggests .